Obscure anime, titles that have fallen through the proverbial cracks.

 The series was based off of Johnston McCulley’s character ‘Zorro’, and ran for 52 episodes from April 5th, 1996 to April 14th, 1997.
 It was produced by Toho and Ashi Production Studios.
 Of the 52 episodes, however, only 46 were aired in Japan and the show became very popular in European countries, Portugal and Spain among them.

-It seems like just another generic historical action setup – and don’t get me wrong the action scenes are fantastic.
-But the characters are all so likeable, the comedy (particular from the portly Sargent Gonzales) is hysterical.
+The action scenes are fantastic.
+The characters are all so likeable.
+And the comedy (particularly from the portly Sargent Gonzales) is hysterical.
 Just thinking of all the abuse poor Gonzales took while writing this had me in stitches!